Frankie-PellesC/ToastLib/README.md

 The user must just supply the XML template for the toast in a memory string.

 To speed-up compilation, and allow usage also un compilers that doesn't have windows runtime headers avalable, a condensated header is included will all required windows.runtime definitions.
+Also the runtime libraries, 32 and 64 bits versions, are supplied.

 The whole project is made available for **PellesC** compiler, but it shouldn't be difficult to manage under other compilers.